 Below is a summary of existing authorities, policies, programs and resources available to accomplish hazard mitigation.
 See also the table that follows this summary.
+Each participating jurisdiction holds authorities to support mitigation actions including the ability to tax, establish ordinances, exercise eminent domain, and develop public facilities and infrastructure.

 - Town Manager, Administrator, Administrative Assistant to the Selectmen: Some towns in Lincoln County have a town manager, others have an administrator whose duties may vary from those of a town manager, and still others have an administrative assistant to the selectmen who may serve as staff to the selectmen but may not have the powers of a town manager to hire staff. - Staff Resources: Staff resources, where available, usually consist of a planner or community development director.
 There are no towns in Lincoln County with staff resources devoted exclusively to hazard mitigation. - Public Works or Road Commissioner: Some of the larger towns have a public works director, but most have a road commissioner.
-The road commissioner might also be the town manager or on the board of selectmen. - Flood Hazard Ordinance: In the following table, the designation "LUPC" indicates that the plantation's flood plains are under the regulatory jurisdiction of the State's Land Use Planning Commission (LUPC). - All of the towns in Lincoln County are required to have a shoreland zoning ordinance, whether adopted by the municipality or imposed by the Maine Department of Environmental Protection.
-The designation LUPC indicates that the plantation's shore lands are under the regulatory jurisdiction of the State's Land Use Planning Commission. - Form of Government: In the following table, the letters "ST" indicate the selectmen/town meeting form of government; and the designation LUPC indicates that the plantation is governed by the State's Land Use Planning Commission.
+The road commissioner might also be the town manager or on the board of selectmen. - Flood Hazard Ordinance: In the following table, the designation "LUPC" indicates that Unorganized Territories and Plantation flood plains are under the regulatory jurisdiction of the State's Land Use Planning Commission (LUPC). - All of the towns in Lincoln County are required to have a shoreland zoning ordinance, whether adopted by the municipality or imposed by the Maine Department of Environmental Protection.
+The designation LUPC indicates that Unorganized Territories and Plantation shorelands are under the regulatory jurisdiction of the State's Land Use Planning Commission. - Form of Government: In the following table, the letters "ST" indicate the selectmen/town meeting form of government; and the designation LUPC indicates that the plantation is governed by the State's Land Use Planning Commission.
 All Lincoln County towns have a Selectboard (or Assessors, as is the case in Monhegan Island Plantation) who are the final authority on fiscal matters and decision-making.
 Where an authority is not explicitly stated, it can be assumed the Selectboard or Assessors are the authority. - Resources: Other municipal officials and departments involved in hard mitigation activities.
 In addition to staffing or other expertise, funding resources are from local taxes, grants, and/or private donations.